Brackeys/Homing-Missile/README.md

-# Homing-Missile
+# Homing missile in Unity
-This is the project used in my tutorial on creating a Homing Missile in Unity.
+Project files for a tutorial on creating a Homing Missile in Unity.

+Check out my [YouTube Channel](http://youtube.com/brackeys) for more tutorials.

+Everything is free to use also commercially (public domain).